 - Knees & Feet: keep upper legs parallel to the floor & feet resting comfortably when seated, but get up & move!
 Avoiding poor circulation is the goal.

-Breaks & Exercise: human bodies are mobile systems.
+Human bodies are mobile systems.
 While we may be evolving to accommodate our increasingly sedentary lifestyles, our systems need to warm-up & recover in addition to maintaining healthy lifestyle practices.

 - Eyes: pause your task periodically and allow your eyes to focus on a point approximately 20ft. away to avoid strain & fatigue (on your head & neck as well as your vision).